 Arline is the mastermind behind the sake focused newsletter (https://taste-translation.com/), sake workshops in Europe (https://discover-sake.com/), and a delightful series of t-shirts that can be found here: https://saketees.com/product-category/t-shirts/.
-She is also one of the go-to translators for the National Research Institute of Brewing in Japan and for our dear friends at JSS.
+She is also one of the go-to translators for the Brewing Society of Japan and for our dear friends at JSS.
 In her life away from sake, she is also a highly accomplished translator in the pharmaceutical and medical field.

 Annnnnd now she is joining the team here at Sake on Air!
 Arline will be writing a monthly post about sake for the Sake on Air website.
 You can find the first one here: https://sakeonair.com/2023/09/13/is-wine-the-best-way-to-promote-sake/

 Share your thoughts with us on Don’t hesitate to also reach out to us with sake or shochu-related thoughts or questions on Instagram, Twitter, and Facebook or at firstname.lastname@example.org!
 Don’t forget to rate us on the podcast service of your choice or just write it on a sake label, we don’t care.